ramenhog/ramenhog.github.io/_drafts/2017-03-17-an-exercise-in-masonry.md

 layout: post
 title: "An Exercise in Masonry"
 date: 2017-03-17
-description: Creating masonry layouts with only CSS.
+description: Creating masonry layouts with only CSS
 ---

 If you're like me, something about masonry layouts yeah.